 Neon appliances and equipment which do not meet the requirements of art.
 773 par 3.2 of NEN 1010, must always be fitted with a fire emergency switch.

 12. FITTED FLOOR COVERINGS

 Fitted carpets, matting, crumb cloths and other textiles floor coverings and under-lays must comply with the standards below supported by documentary evidence or labelling.
 Floor coverings shall be secured and maintained so that they will not cause a hazard.
 Mats shall be sunk, so they are flush with the floor of the stand.
 Fixing of floor coverings may only be done with the industry standard tape.
 Other forms of fixing such as cable clips, nails and bolts are strictly prohibited.
-The Organises will incur a charge for any tape not removed by the end of their tenancy period, or damage caused to the hall floor and will pass onto the relevant exhibitor.
+The Organiser will incur a charge for any tape not removed by the end of their tenancy period, or damage caused to the hall floor and will pass onto the relevant exhibitor.
 Fitted carpets, mats and other textile floor coverings and underlays must be supported by documentary evidence or labelling according to Netherlands Standard 1775 or European Standards BS EN 13501.

 FLAMEPROOFING OF STAND MATERIALS

 Exhibitors may choose to have stand materials flame-proofed on the spot.
-In such cases, exhibitors or their contractor should contact Bolderdijk Brandpreventie.
-During the build-up period Bolderdijk Brandpreventie staff will generally be present in the building.
+In such cases, exhibitors or their contractor should contact Bolderdijk Brandpreventie (+31 (0) 20 549 13 13).
+During build-up Bolderdijk Brandpreventie staff will generally be present in the building.